WQYgithub/Bittiger_HW/README.md

 # Bittiger_HW
-I put all the hw in one java file.
+I put all my homeworks in one java file.